Metadata allows users and applications to define and store custom data associated with files and folders.

 every field.
 For example, a user might have assigned an

 invoiceDatametadata template to a file and provided 2 values, one for the invoice ID and one for the customer ID.
+You can assign up to 100 templates to specific file or folder.

 - Cascade Policies: A metadata cascade policy describes